-To follow up on the success of the SHTP project, National Historic Ships UK (NHS-UK) has launched a revised version of the training partnership with the same aims behind it.
-The Heritage Lottery Fund has provided a grant of £409,000 towards a total project cost of £424,900 for the SHTP 2 project which will provide training, skills and experience to support the historic ships sector.
+The National Lottery Heritage Fund has awarded a grant of £409,000 towards a total project cost of £424,900 for the project which will provide training, skills and experience in the historic ships sector.

-There will also be the opportunity to visit other historic vessels and museums to gain experience of different organisations and types of traditional rig on a rotation basis.
-By the end of the year, trainees will have built up a record of operational, maintenance, conservation and interpretation skills and will be able to gain certificates from National Historic Ships UK.
+By the end of the year, trainees will have built up a record of operational, maintenance and conservation skills and will be able to gain certificates accredited by National Historic Ships UK.